material-motion/material-motion/specifications/pattern.md

 Benefits of this separation:

-- It allows performance to occur in a separate, potentially non-blocking context.
+- It allows fulfillment to occur in a separate, potentially non-blocking context.
 - It enables design tooling and bespoke applications to communicate in a language that isn't code.

 ## Examples of this separation